High Throughput Screening Core Overview

 We are highly valued collaborators for UTSW principal investigators and members of the Harold C. Simmons Comprehensive Cancer Center.
-The HTS Core is supported through funding from the Simmons Cancer Center (an NCI-designated Cancer Center), Cancer Prevention Research Institute of Texas (CPRIT), National Cancer Institute (through the Cancer Target Discovery and Development Network), and UT Southwestern Medical Center.
+The HTS Core is supported through funding from the Simmons Cancer Center (an NCI-designated Cancer Center), National Cancer Institute, and UT Southwestern Medical Center.

 About the HTS Core Director